tonethar/IGME-330-Master/notes/HW-canvas-paint-app-1.md

 ## VI.
 Get the *Export* button working

 - We need to write code that will convert the contents of the canvas to a PNG, and display it in a new browser window (or tab)
-- It's kind of odd to do this first, because at this point the canvas is blank
+- It's kind of odd to do this *first*, because at this point the canvas is blank, but it's fairly easy to do
-- Here's the code that accompishes this - for your copy/paste pleasure:
+- Here's the code that accomplishes this - for your copy/paste pleasure:

 ```js
 function doExport(){